 Setting up email alerts and visual console notifications

 Setting up an alert requires tagging a visitor’s IP address.
 Tagging creates an internal visitor ID to which all alerts and notifications are assigned.
 When you create an alert, the system will automatically tag a visitor IP address.

 To create a visitor alert and set up notifications:

 - Navigate to My Projects

-- Using the Visitor Alerts drop down menu, enable email alerts by selecting [Email: Send] from the drop down menu.
-If you would like the alerts to be simultaneously disabled on your reports, you can use other options that also enable [Email] function, such as [Email: Popup & Send]
+- Using the Visitor Alerts drop-down menu, enable email alerts by selecting [Email: Send] from the drop-down menu.
+If you would like the alerts to be simultaneously disabled on your reports, you can use other options that also enable the [Email] function, such as [Email: Popup & Send]

-- Using main project’s menu, click on [Page Loads] button or any other report that shows individual visitor IPs, such as [Visitor List] or [Came From]
+- Using the main project’s menu, click on the [Page Loads] button or any other report that shows individual visitor IPs, such as [Visitor List] or [Came From]

 - On the next screen, you have 2 options: